← Back to research

 Is Vercel AI Gateway free?

-$5/month free credit included.
-Beyond that, you pay provider list prices for tokens with no markup.
+New accounts get $5 of credit every 30 days.
+Beyond that, you pay provider list prices for tokens with no markup, though credit purchases carry a payment processing fee.

 Can I use my own API keys?

-Yes, BYOK (Bring Your Own Key) is supported.
+Yes, BYOK (Bring Your Own Key) is supported with 0% markup.
 Route through the gateway for observability while using your own provider keys.

 Overview